farlee2121/DevEssentialsBlog/_posts/2021-01-01-Accessors-Services-Not-Servants.md

 *Service Accessor*

 First off, is a post intrinsically owned by an influencer in our domain?
-No, a post could reasonably belong to a brand, or to an advertsing campaign without needing to know the associated influencer.
+No, a post could reasonably belong to a brand, or to an advertising campaign without needing to know the associated influencer.
 There are likely future cases where posts naturally belong to other entity types, so it does not belong under the influencer accessor.
 We must represent the influencer relationship generically.
 In this case, with tags.
 ```cs
 class Post{
     public PostId Id {get; set;}